jdodson/zemus/README.md

 Zemus is a ruby gem that translates URLs into embedable code you can insert on a page.
 It does its magic by simply inspecting and hacking up the URL itself, it makes no external requests to a webservice.

-It currently translates the following URLs to embedabble HTML in standard mode:
+Zemus translates the following URLs to embedabble HTML in standard HTML5 mode:

 * images
 * mp3s